mediamonks/channels/packages/channels/README.md

 // either way, loading can be done like so: await channelsInstance.loadAllSounds();

-// you can optionally keep track of progress await channelsInstance.loadAllSounds((progress) => {...});
+// optionally, keep track of progress await channelsInstance.loadAllSounds((progress) => {...});
 ```
 > The `loadAllSounds` method is an alias for `sampleManager.loadAllSamples`